AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/channel-assignment.md

 ### Segmentação de dia {#dayparting}

-Schedules when when combined with **Dayparting**, allows you to set a global schedule with multiple channels running at specific times of the day, and re-use that setup for all your displays at once.
+Schedules when combined with **Dayparting**, allows you to set a global schedule with multiple channels running at specific times of the day, and re-use that setup for all your displays at once.

 A Segmentação de dia refere-se ao processo de dividir um dia em períodos de tempo e especificar qual conteúdo é reproduzido no horário desejado.
 O AEM Screens permite agendar canais em termos de segmentação de dia para uma frequência diária, semanal ou mensal, de acordo com a sua exigência.